 I suggest using one or several of these sauces:

 - a 50:50 mix of tomato ketchup and mayonnaise

 - sriracha, or a 50:50 mix of sriracha and mayonnaise

 If you come up with a nice dipping sauce to go with these, do share with me in the comment. :)

 - 450 gram (1 pound) okara (soy bean pulp from making soy milk)

 - 1 block (450 gram/1 pound) firm tofu, crumbled into tiny bits

 - 6 cloves garlic, grated

-- 1/2 cup mayonnaise
+- 2 eggs, or 1/2 cup mayonnaise

 - Heat about 3 inches of oil in a wok/pot for deep frying.
 Once the oil reaches 180 Celsius (360 Fahrenheit), it is ready for deep frying tofu nuggets.